JustineMadriaga/CarStop/README.md

 FYP: CarStop

-There are 2 folders inside this zip file:
+There are 2 main parts in this repository:
-- CarStop
+- Code for CarStop
 - Python Script for Raspberry Pi

 To run the CarStop app, you must first have android studio.